albertzak/open/readme.md

 atm not happy with:
   - live-eval is such a hack, and you need to manually mark all downstream fns with `!`
-  - node state is a mess: "user-space" capabilities mixed in with
+  - node state is a mess: "user-space" capabilities mixed in with systems-level stuff

 ### [🐣 Toots](https://clj.social/@albertzak) hatchery